dtbkhanh/dtbkhanh.github.io/_posts/2025-04-15-mobile-app-marketing-conversion-analysis.md

 **Onboarding Improvements**
 - Add tooltips and onboarding prompts for advanced features.
-- Suggest logical next steps after a user performs a basic action (e.g. after creating an invoice, prompt to connect a bank account).
+- Suggest logical next steps after a user performs a basic action (e.g., after creating an invoice, prompt to connect a bank account).

 **AI Assistant Optimization**
 - Introduce a required (but skippable) first interaction with the AI Assistant.
-- Use the Assistant to guide users through onboarding (e.g. suggesting VAT input after tax number entry).
+- Use the Assistant to guide users through onboarding (e.g., suggesting VAT input after tax number entry).

 **Incentives and Retention**
 - Offer a 14-day trial to users who connect a bank but don’t convert.